Guide the world toward a sustainable future.

 Students in the BE minor will work alongside noted faculty in both the College of Agriculture, Life and Environmental Sciences and the College of Engineering.
 Students must complete the 18 units of BE courses, and 12 of those units must be upper division.

-What will I learn in this certificate?
+What will I learn in this minor?

 Throughout the program, you’ll: